ta0kira/zeolite/lib/thread/README.md

 ## Configuring and Building

 This library *is not* automatically built by `zeolite-setup`; you need to build it manually.
-This is because there might be issues with linker dependencies between different systems.
+This is because there might be issues with thread-library dependencies between different systems.

 1. If you are running Linux, the config should work as-is.
 If you are running FreeBSD, you might need to remove or change `"-lpthread"` at the bottom of